kappelmann/Isabelle-Set/README.md

 ## Entry points

-The whole development is still in a very experimental state.
+The development is in a very experimental state.
 Here are some good entry points for reading the sources:

 File | Content